rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-10-fresh-blog.md

 Shit...
 I may have to reinvent the party button, too.
 It&rsquo;s missing for now. 😢

-If I could ask one thing of you: please share back.
-I put comments on this site so that if what I write reminds you of something, you can share it here too.
+If something I write reminds you of something, feel free to share it in the comments!
+That&rsquo;s what I put them there for.

 Anyway, hope you&rsquo;re having a good day!
 See you around.